-Information on past Achieving Equity Grant awards will be be shared in a news story following this solicitation.
+Information on past Achieving Equity Grant awards is listed at the end of this solicitation.
 These award topics do not limit the scope of this solicitation; rather, responsive ideas from any discipline(s) will be considered, with the highest emphasis being placed on proposals that center around equity.
 While equity has been defined in different ways, we will adopt the definition provided by the Independent Sector for the purposes of this solicitation:

 Equity is the fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.
 Improving equity involves increasing justice and fairness within the procedures and processes of institutions or systems, as well as in their distribution of resources.
 Tackling equity issues requires an understanding of the root causes of outcome disparities within our society.